 It may be cute to see your dog slipping and sliding on the floor, but it can cause some real issues.
 He could pull a muscle or tear a ligament, and if he’s an older dog with joint, spinal, hip problems, or arthritis, it could lead to permanent issues that will plague him for the rest of his life.
 And if he does something like tear his CCL, he’ll need pricey TPLO surgery.

-Additionally, if your dog’s legs twist, he looks like he’s doing splits (especially when he eats), or his feet are sliding out from under him, then you have an issue.
+Additionally, if your dog’s back legs twist, he looks like he’s doing splits (especially when he eats), or his feet are sliding out from under him, then you have an issue.
+It’s a real safety hazard, especially for senior dogs.
+A medical condition like hip dysplasia could be worsened if an old dog is rushed into walking on hardwood floors and slips.

 This may be happening not only on hardwood flooring, but laminate flooring, vinyl flooring, bamboo flooring, tiles, and polished cement as well.

-By taking a few steps, you can reduce your furry friend’s chances of slipping and ensure he won’t be afraid of hardwood floors – or any types of floors – anymore.
+By taking a few steps, pet owners can reduce their furry friend’s chances of slipping and ensure he won’t be afraid of hardwood floors – or any types of floors – anymore.

 Sanding and Refinishing Your Floors

-Whether or not you have a new floor, an old hardwood floor, solid wood, or engineered wood, there are ways you can keep your dog from slipping on it.
+Whether or not you have a new floor, an old hardwood floor, solid wooden floor, or engineered wood, there are ways you can keep your dog from slipping on it.

 If you’re a homeowner, you could call a contractor to come out and give you suggestions on how to make your floors less slippery.
 They may suggest sanding and refinishing your hardwood flooring, for instance.
 This should happen once every few decades, so it could be time to do it.